hoeck/mock-commands/README.md

 ### Setup a dockerized test command in package.json

-The tests are executed in docker to provide some kind of isolation and a repeatable environment.
+The tests are executed in a docker container to provide some kind of isolation and a repeatable environment.

 They also run without a docker container given that some basic shell commands (`find`, `mkdir -p`, `rm -rf`) are available.